-Drive about two hours northeast of Cabo San Lucas, and you come to wild, wonderful Cabo Pulmo on the unspoilt eastern cape of the Mexican Baja Peninsula.
+Drive about two hours northeast of Cabo San Lucas, and you come to wild wonderful Cabo Pulmo on the unspoilt East Cape of Mexico’s Baja California Peninsula.

 Visiting Cabo Pulmo is one of the best Cabo day trips!

 No crowds… Just the desert, sea and nature in all its glory.